Financial Aid Eligibility

 Admissions and Enrollment

-To be eligible to receive Federal Financial Aid you must fill out a CGCC Admissions form and must be working towards a degree or certificate.
-If you have not attended CGCC, or if it has been one year or more since you last attended, you will need to complete a new Admissions form.
+To be eligible to receive Federal Financial Aid you must APPLY to CGCC and be working towards an aid eligible degree or certificate.
 Registration does not require a financial aid award letter in place at the time students register.
-Students may mark “Pay later” on the screen which asks if they are paying for classes at the time they register.

 If the financial aid process is not completed, or the student is not awarded funds, the student is responsible for full payment.